Kgodisho-Mononyane/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
  Project: Rock Paper Scissors for The Odin Project

- /*Step 1: Setup the project structure
-Create a new Git repository for your project.
-Create a blank HTML document with a script tag.
-Check if JavaScript is linked correctly:
-Write console.log("Hello World") in JavaScript.
-Check if “Hello World” is logged in the browser console once you open your webpage.
-It’s best practice to link to an external JavaScript file inside this script tag.
-Using an external JavaScript file keeps your HTML file clean and organized.

-You don’t have to write additional code in the HTML file.
-This game is played entirely via the console.

 Step 2: Write the logic to get the computer choice Your game will be played against the computer.
 You will write a function that randomly returns “rock”, “paper” or “scissors”.